-We were in the final stages of writing this paper when we became aware of a recent paper of Carmesin and Kurkofka [1].
-There are differences in approach between their paper and ours, but they study essentially the same problem for 4-tangles in graphs as we do for matroids.
+We were in the final stages of writing this paper when we became aware of a recent paper of Carmesin and Kurkofka [2].
+They study essentially the same problem for 4-tangles in graphs as we do for matroids.
 Their outcome is to find an internally 4-connected minor.
 This is a stronger property than weak 4-connectivity.
 Examples are given in Section 9 that show that we cannot improve on weak 4-connectivity, even for the highly structured class of graphic matroids.
 This is due to our requirement of preserving breadth.